 Life insurance issuers are affected.
 Staff time and resources are required to comply with the rule.
-However, since the rule is already in effect and the companies are meeting the provisions of the rule, those staff and resources appear to be in place.
+However, since the rule has been in effect those staff and resources already appear to be in place.

 15. Why did the Agency determine that the regulatory intent justifies the adverse impact to the regulated business community?